hsaunders1904/pyautoenv/README.md

 Add this to your `.bashrc` to activate the application permanently.

 Note that this script will clobber the `cd` command.
+It is highly recommended to use a more modern shell, like ZSH or Fish, when using `pyautoenv`.

 </details>